x265-4k

 Microsized & Wrong Source

-It's a shame that most x265 groups microsize the releases or use the x264 as a source which results in low-quality releases.
-And the few groups that do use the correct source suffer from it.
+It's a shame that most x265 groups microsize their releases or use x264 as a source, which results in low-quality releases.
+The few groups that do use the correct source suffer because of it.

 Golden Rule